luizmanke/git-best-practices/.github/pull_request_template.md

 Describe the problem or the new feature that this request is addressing.

 **Approach**
-How does this change solve it's purpose?
+How does this change solve its purpose?

 **References**
 Add links to any documentation that can help other to understand the solution.